ah-portfolio/External-tables-on-BigQuery-Snowflake/README.md

 ## Conclusion

 1) Snowflake datawarehouse have a huge performance gap between the size.
-2) Big Query is really close to Snowflake XL performance
+2) Big Query is really close to Snowflake XL performance, but Snowflak

 If we talk about price, Snowflake is more expensive then BigQuery for that purpose with good datawarehouse (size > M).